Some people like learning with French courses. Others want apps (not really for serious learning). And then some people like textbooks.

 Well, this book tries to do that for you.

 Across quick 12 chapters, you get to learn all the most know words and phrases.
-For example, you learn greetings, introductions and talking about your family in the first chapter.
+For example, you learn greetings, introductions, and talking about your family in the first chapter.
 In the second chapter, you learn phrases related to food: asking for croissants, tea with milk, and much more.
-The author does a great job at interweaving the grammar and pronunciation explanations in each chapter.
+The author does a great job of interweaving the grammar and pronunciation explanations in each chapter.